JasperReports: Jaspersoft

 Teodor Danciu began work on JasperReports in June 2001; the SourceForge project was registered in September 2001 and JasperReports 0.1.5 was released on November 3, 2001.

 Jaspersoft was founded as Panscopic by Al Campa, CEO, and Raj Bhargava, VP of Products in 2001.
 Panscopic raised $23M from Doll Capital, Discovery Ventures, Morgenthaler Ventures, and Partech.
 In 2004, Panscopic teamed up with Teodor Danciu, acquired the intellectual property of JasperReports, and changed the name of the company to Jaspersoft.
 Brian Gentile became CEO in 2007.

 JasperReports Version 1.0 was released on July 21, 2005.
 The code was originally licensed under a copyleft JasperReports License and later moved to GNU Lesser General Public License.

 Jaspersoft's main related product is JasperReports Server, a Java EE web application that provides advanced report server capabilities such as report scheduling and permissions.
 It is available under an open source license for use in conjunction with open source infrastructure such as MySQL and JBoss, or a commercial license for enterprise deployments involving commercial databases and application servers.

 Jaspersoft provides commercial software around the JasperReports product, and negotiate contracts with software developers that wish to embed the JasperReports engine into a closed source product.
 Jaspersoft is a gold partner with MySQL, and JasperReports was included in the PostgreSQL distribution Bizgres version 0.7.

 In 2007, Ingres Corporation partnered with Jaspersoft and rPath start-up to release a Business Intelligence software based appliance called Icebreaker BI.
 It consisted of the Ingres 2006 database with rPath Linux and business intelligence tools from JasperSoft.
 Although the Icebreaker BI Appliance package included no hardware, Ingres called it an appliance because all the components of the software stack were tightly integrated and the company supported all the software itself.

 On April 28, 2014, TIBCO announced its acquisition of Jaspersoft.
+In October 2022, Tibco became part of Cloud Software Group with Jaspersoft as one of its business units.
+On December 22, 2025, HCLSoftware announced its intention to buy Jaspersoft.